 why it’s a good idea to check your credit

-You may regularly check Online Banking to ensure you are sticking to your monthly budget, but what about doing the same for your credit?
-Because your credit is used to gauge your financial well-being, it is important to make sure it remains stable.
+You may regularly check Online Banking to ensure you're sticking to your monthly budget, but what about doing the same for your credit?
+Because your credit is used to gauge your financial well-being, it's important to make sure it remains stable.
 The best way to do this is through credit monitoring.
-If you have ever questioned the importance of credit, these three reasons highlight exactly why you should keep an eye on your credit.
+If you've ever questioned the importance of credit, these three reasons highlight exactly why you should keep an eye on it.

 1. defend against identity theft